Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 with the least amount of edit/lint/test problems.

-It's important to be clear that during benchmarking *aider only had access to the pre-existing tests in the repo*.
+It's important to be clear that during benchmarking *aider only had access to the pre-existing tests in the problem's repo*.
 It could not see or run the held out "acceptance tests" that are used later to see if the SWE Bench problem was correctly resolved.